 Providing antiretroviral treatment for all people living with HIV doesn't only benefit those already living with HIV, it also dramatically reduces the chance of onwards HIV transmission to others.
-In a country like Nigeria where there are so many people not on treatment, it is hard to tackle the HIV epidemic.
+In a country such as Nigeria, where so many people are not on treatment, it is hard to tackle the HIV epidemic.
 Considerable commitment, funding and resources need to be mobilised to expand access to treatment as a prevention method.

-Despite government commitment to the HIV response in many ways, punitive laws such as the anti-homosexuality bill damage progress.
-They prevent key populations such as MSM seeking HIV services and make it extremely difficult to reach them with prevention messages.
-Engaging all members of society, and especially those who are most vulnerable to HIV, is key to a unified and considered HIV response.
+Despite government commitment to the HIV response, punitive laws such as the 2014 anti-homosexuality bill damage progress.
+Indeed, a worrying rise in HIV prevalence is emerging among men who have sex with men just as punishments for homosexual acts increase, suggesting this group is finding it more and more difficult to access HIV services.
+Engaging all members of society, especially those who are most vulnerable to HIV, is key to a unified and considered HIV response.

 Finally, encouraging HIV testing among the Nigerian population to ensure everyone knows their HIV status is key to any informed strategic plan.
 Without knowing the extent of how many people are living with HIV it is hard to mitigate new infections and provide HIV treatment to all.